-Notwithstanding that AAL is fully included in short term as required by the standards since IESALC does not have an unconditional right to defer settlement of the liability for a least 12 months, expected payments in the next year are anticipated to be USD 134 for AAL.
+Accumulated annual leave (AAL) - IESALC staff can accumulate unused annual leave up to a maximum of 60 working days.
+Upon separation, staff members are entitled to receive a sum of money for AAL that they hold at the date of separation.
+Notwithstanding that AAL is fully included as current as required by the standards since IESALC does not have an unconditional right to defer settlement of the liability for a least 12 months, expected payments in the next year are anticipated to be USD 122 for AAL.